Relevant work experience and a network in your field of interest will be invaluable for breaking into a career as a political risk analyst

-If you'd like to work in a country or sector-specific role, specialist knowledge and skills gained through a degree or qualification in a relevant subject will be an advantage.
-For example, a degree in African Studies would be an advantage for roles focused on that region.
-Similarly, if you'd like to work in financial services or banking, an economics or finance-related subject is advantageous.
+For example, a degree in African Studies would be an advantage for roles focused on that region or an economics or finance-related subject is helpful if you'd like to work in financial services or banking.

 A qualification and fluency in a foreign language is also highly sought after and can be a requirement for some roles.
 Being able to speak one or more languages will also positively impact your earnings potential.

 - a keen interest in politics and current affairs